 Gondor Calls for Aid - In the final battle with the Evil Genius, the Bandits go to get help from throughout time.

 Good Is Not Nice - The Supreme Being presents himself as either a menacing face in the heavens or a somewhat stern old man.
-Kevin is rather horrified to learn that He arranged a lot of death and suffering just to test his creation.
-His first act once the bandits surrender is to order them to clean up the mess, and rehire them with a 19% cut in their salary backdated to the beginning of time, showing little concern for all their suffering and loss in the meantime.
-(Of course, some of this is because, as noted above, Death Is Cheap and God can set everything straight with a few casual miracles.)
+Kevin is rather horrified to learn that He arranged a lot of death and suffering just to test his creation and doesn't seem at all concerned about it.
+His first act once the bandits surrender is to order them to clean up the mess and punish them with a salary cut even though he claims that all of their actions were part of his plan.

 Good Is Old-Fashioned - The Supreme Being is an old-fashioned British gentleman, while the Evil Genius wants to reform the world around lasers and technology.